Hummingbird Food: Sugar Water for Hummingbirds 101

 Don’t Add Honey to Hummingbird Sugar Water

-Skip the Red Food Coloring in the Sugar Water Recipe
+Skip Red Food Coloring in Hummingbird Sugar Water

 Keep Sugar Water for Hummingbirds Clean

 Hummingbird sugar water eventually goes bad, unless you’re lucky enough to have a busy feeder that the hummingbirds quickly empty.
 You should be in the habit of changing it every few days or even sooner if it’s really hot outside.
-Also, don’t forget to clean your feeders regularly.
+Also, don’t forget to clean bird feeders regularly.
 Mold can collect, so you want to make sure you’re offering hummingbirds clean, safe sugar water.
+Placing feeders in shady areas may slow down the growth of gunk, too, but you should still refill with fresh hummingbird food regularly.
+If the feeder is empty, the birds will look for food somewhere else.

 Choose Sugar Water Feeders Wisely